vgmstream/vgmstream/doc/BUILD.md

 Currently only Windows builds can use external libraries, as vgmstream only includes generated 32-bit DLLs, but it should be fixable for others systems with some effort (libs are enabled on compile time).
 Ideally vgmstream could use libs compiled as static code (thus eliminating the need of DLLs), but involves a bunch of changes.

-Below is a quick explanation of each library and how to compile binaries from them.
+Below is a quick explanation of each library and how to compile binaries from them (for Windows, for Linux modules should include them automatically).
 Unless mentioned, their latest version should be ok to use, though included DLLs may be a bit older.

+MSVC needs a .lib helper to link .dll files, but libs below usually only create .dll (and maybe .def).
+Instead, those .lib are automatically generated during build step in `ext_libs.vcxproj` from .dll+.def, using lib.exe tool.

 ### libvorbis